phoorichet/WidgetStore/README.md

 Redis is used.
 To install and run Redis, following this instruction [Redis](http://redis.io/download)

 ## Note
-Redis server needs to be running in before launch the Widget Store.
+Redis server needs to be running before launching the Widget Store for installing widget to work.

 ## Useful  Links